insidewhy/munamuna/readme.md

 This test shows how to mock functions:

 - `returns` can be used to mock function or constructor return values without creating a spy.
-- function calls creates a spy function (e.g. `vi.fn`).
+- Nested path expressions can be used to create mock data at corresponding paths within a mocked object.
+- A function call can be used to create a spy function (e.g. `vi.fn`) and assigning to the return value can be used to create the return value of the mock function.
-- `spy` can be used to access a spy created by `munamuna` and it will create the spy if none exists.
+- `spy` can be used to access a spy created by `munamuna`, creating the spy if none exists.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that may never be needed.
 These must be tracked by `vitest` and reset on every call to `vi.clearAllMocks`.
 Again it's possible to work around this, at the cost of more code.
-`munamuna` creates spies on demand whenever `returnsSpy` is used.
+`munamuna` creates spies on demand whenever `[returnsSpy]`, `[spy]` or a function call are used.

 ## Tutorial